LieberInstitute/brainseq_phase2/development/check_neun/README.md

 ```

-The following plot shows the F-statistics from the original model against the NeuN adjusted model with DE determined by P-bonferroni<1% and requiring replication in BrainSpan.
+The following plot shows the F-statistics from the original model against the RNA cell fractions adjusted model with DE determined by P-bonferroni<1% and requiring replication in BrainSpan.

 ![F-statistics original vs CellProp-adjusted](f_original_vs_f_adjCellProp.png)